Emerson Park railway station: Design

-The station consists of a side platform located to the north of the single track.
+Nothing remains of the original booking office building.
+It was replaced with a larger building at an unknown date and burned down in 1987.
+A replacement building opened in 1988.
+The platform was originally wooden, but was replaced and extended to the east to coincide with electrification.
+The station consists of an 86 m side platform located to the north of the single track in a cutting.
 Access to the street is provided by a ramp.
-The station is of basic design and has no buildings other than a canopy covering part of the platform.
+The station is of basic design and has no buildings.
+There is a 30 m curved roof canopy with steel columns, that was built in 1909.
 The Havering Council local register of historic interest describes the building as "Canopy over single platform.
 Simple iron ‘H’ posts holding up a steel frame, with corrugated sheeting forming a curved roof.
 Timber valances edging roofline."
-There are Oyster card validators and a ticket vending machine.
-Digital display boards and voice announcements provide departure information.
+The curved sawtooth valancing is of a unique design amongst LTSR stations.
+A run-round loop was constructed 500 yd west of the station in 1909 to enable short runs between Emerson Park and Upminster.
+It ceased to be used in 1934.

 Location

-The station is the only intermediate station on the Romford–Upminster line, located 1 mi 64 chain from and 1 mile 66 chains (2.9 km) from Upminster.
+The station is the only intermediate station on the Liberty line, located 1 mi 64 chain from and 1 mi 46 chain from Upminster.
+(Note: Railways in the United Kingdom historically are measured in miles and chains.
+There are 80 chains to one mile.)
 It is named after the Emerson Park housing estate, located to the northeast.
 The entrance is situated at the southern end of Butts Green Road at the point it becomes North Street, 0.5 mi north of Hornchurch town centre.
 Hornchurch is additionally served by Hornchurch and Upminster Bridge stations, both on the London Underground's District line, with Emerson Park the closest to Hornchurch town centre.
 London Buses routes 165, 256 and 370 serve the station.